-Cholecystectomy is a surgical procedure to remove gallbladder, a pear-shaped hollow organ that lies beneath the liver, which collects and stores the digestive fluid called bile.
-A gallbladder removal surgery may become necessary when accumulated gallstones block the flow of bile, and the person experiences pain and other symptoms.
+Cholecystectomy is a surgical procedure to remove the gallbladder, a pear-shaped hollow organ that lies beneath the liver, which collects and stores the digestive fluid called bile.
+A cholecystectomy may become necessary when accumulated gallstones block the flow of bile, and the person experiences pain and other symptoms.
 It is one of the most common surgeries performed at DFW Bariatrics and General Surgery (DFW Bariatrics and General Surgery) under the guidance of Dr. Sachin Kukreja.
-The procedure entails minimum risks, and in case of laparoscopic cholecystectomy, patients can go home the same day.
+The procedure entails minimum risks, and is performed Robotically, meaning patients can go home the same day.

 Open vs Robotic Cholecystectomy

 In open cholecystectomy, surgeons make a 5-7 inch incision into the upper right side of the abdomen below the ribs.
 After that, the surrounding tissues and muscles are pulled back to expose gallbladder.
 Surgeons then remove the gallbladder after which the incision site is sutured.
 An open cholecystectomy takes 1-2 hours.
-Open cholecystectomy is becoming less and less common compared to robotic or laparoscopic cholecystectomy because of the latter’s greater efficiency, less pain involved, and faster recovery time.
+Open cholecystectomy is becoming less and less common compared to robotic or laparoscopic cholecystectomy because of the latter’s greater efficiency, decreased pain, and faster recovery.

-Unlike open cholecystectomy where patients usually stay 2-3 days in the hospital recovering, in laparoscopic cholecystectomy, in most cases, patients are able to go home the same day of the surgery itself.
-Patients who underwent laparoscopic gallbladder removal procedure are at advantage of faster recovery, which is about a week only, whereas in case of an open surgery, it takes at least 4-6 weeks to fully recover.
+In most cases, patients are able to go home the same day.
+Robotic cholecystectomy allows for a faster recovery, which is about a week.
 Our surgeons explain everything thoroughly to the patients including the need for fasting and discontinuation of certain medications ahead of obtaining a medical consent.
 We also ensure all mandatory preoperative tests are carried out well before the scheduled date of the procedure.

 Laparoscopic/Robotic cholecystectomy brings long-term relief to discomfort and pain that individuals with gallstones often experience.
-It is the only proven way to prevent recurring cases of gallstones since conservative treatments are usually not effective.
-Cholecystectomy does not affect human digestive system because the role of gallbladder in digestion is insignificant.
+It is the only proven way to prevent recurring gallstones since conservative treatments are usually not effective.
+Cholecystectomy does not affect the digestive system because the role of gallbladder in digestion is insignificant.
 Some people may experience loose stool from time to time following the procedure, but it generally resolves over time.
-How fast a person returns to normal daily activities after a cholecystectomy depends on the type of procedure they underwent and their health status.
+How fast a person returns to normal daily activities after a cholecystectomy depends on the type of procedure (open vs robotic) they underwent and their health status.

 Risks & Complications